Question: Are There Blu-ray Disc Recorders?

-The only exception in the U.S. market is a line "prosumer" Blu-ray Disc recorders introduced in 2009 manufactured by JVC, followed by another one offered by Teac's professional division: TASCAM.
+The only exception in the U.S. market is a line "prosumer" Blu-ray Disc recorders introduced in 2009 and 2014 manufactured by JVC, followed by another one offered by Teac's professional division: TASCAM.
 In addition, Sony introduced its DVDirect VBD-MA1 (which has since been discontinued).
 However, these units do not have onboard ATSC/QAM tuners, and do not have either high definition component (red, green, blue) or HDMI inputs for recording high definition content.
-For more details on the capabilities and limitations of the JVC units, check out my previous report.
+For more details on the capabilities and limitations of the JVC units, check out my previous report and as well as their official product pages that can be access by clicking on the model numbers listed below.

 Some of the factors contributing to this state of affairs includes the increasing popularity from TIVO and Cable/Satellite DVRs in the U.S., along with the new conveniences, such as internet streaming, which may affect the competitive success of high definition disc-based recorders, such as Blu-ray.
 In addition, copy-protection concerns and potential piracy have the movie studios "paranoid" about mainstream consumers having the ability to record high definition video content.
 This has resulted in increased use of copy-protection signals imbedded in cable/satellite, and even some broadcast TV programming that prevent recording to disc-based formats, such as DVD or Blu-ray.